scalefactory/hcdl/README.md

 `hcdl` provides the `embed_gpg_key` feature to compile the GPG key directly into the application.
 It will use the GPG key provided at `gpg/hashicorp.asc` in the source repository.
-You are encouraged to check the validity of this GPG key using the steps above before using this feature.
+You are encouraged to check the validity of this GPG key using the steps below before using this feature.

 Once you are happy that the GPG key is valid, you can compile `hcdl` as follows to enable the GPG key embedding: